 - undertake and publish a regulatory impact assessment when considering new policy proposals, or amendments to existing policy which may impact on business

-- carry out a mircro business test to assess the impact on business of fewer than five employees
+- carry out a micro business test to assess the impact on businesses of fewer than five employees

 - provide guidance to business on new legislation at least 12 weeks before legislation comes into operation

 It also introduced an enforcement concordat to serve as a blueprint for fair, practical, and consistent enforcement based on existing practice.

 The NI Better Regulation Strategy was reviewed in 2006-2007 and recommended an implementation action plan for progressing the regulatory environment in Northern Ireland.
 The document below provides an update on progress on the actions in that implementation action plan:

 A second review was carried out by DETI on the NI Better Regulation Strategy and the following report on the review was approved by the Minister for Enterprise, Trade and Investment in April 2010.